Tourism in Iran: Foreign visitors

 The 2008 figures from the World Tourism Organization for the origin of visitors to Iran show that building up visitors from the Islamic and wider Asian world would have to start from a low base.
 Around three-quarters of those entering Iran in 1999 came from Europe.
 According to the New York Times, unlike most Americans who stopped visiting Iran after the Revolution, European tourists continued to visit the country in similar numbers after the Revolution.
-This was mainly because the Revolution was Anti-American in nature but not so much Anti-European.
+This was mainly because the Revolution was Anti-American in nature, but not so much Anti-European.

 Citizens of the US, United Kingdom, and Canada must by law have a tour guide with them at all times.

-The majority of the 3 million tourist visas granted in 2003 were obtained by Asian Muslims, who may have intended to visit important pilgrimage sites in Mashhad and Qom.

-Several organized tours from Germany, France, the UK and other European countries come to Iran annually to visit archaeological sites and monuments.
+Organized tours from Germany, France, the UK and other European countries come to Iran to visit archaeological sites and monuments.
 Iran had 21 places on the world cultural heritage list as of August 2017, attracting many cultural tourists.

-According to official statistics, about 1,659,000 foreign tourists visited Iran in 2004 - although government statistics don't distinguish between tourism, business and religious pilgrims; most came from Asian countries, including the republics of Central Asia, while a small share (about 10%) came from North America and the European Union, including Germany, Italy, Bulgaria, France and Belgium.
-The most popular tourist destinations were Mazandaran Province, Yazd, Isfahan, Mashhad, Gilan Province and Fars Province.
-There is undoubtedly great scope for increased visitors from the Islamic world, and possibly also from non-Muslim countries with which Iran is developing business and political links, such as China and India.
+According to official statistics, about 1,659,000 foreign tourists visited Iran in 2004 – although government statistics do not distinguish between tourism, business and religious pilgrims; most came from Asian countries, including the republics of Central Asia, while a small share (about 10%) came from North America and the European Union, including Germany, Italy, Bulgaria, France and Belgium.
+The most popular tourist destinations were Mazandaran province, Yazd, Isfahan, Mashhad, Gilan province and Fars province.
+There is scope for increased visitors from the Islamic world, and possibly also from non-Muslim countries with which Iran is developing business and political links, such as China and India.

 From 2004, the country experienced a 100 percent growth in foreign tourist arrivals until mid-2008, when the number of foreign arrivals surged up to 2.5 million.
 In particular, there was an enormous increase in the number of German tourists traveling to Iran.

-The World Travel and Tourism Council claims that business and personal tourism rose by 11.3% and 4.6%, respectively, in real terms in 2007, with the growth in personal tourism only modestly below that of the preceding year.
+The World Travel and Tourism Council claims that business and personal tourism rose by 11.3% and 4.6%, respectively, in real terms in 2007, with the growth in personal tourism modestly below that of the preceding year.

 In 2011, most of Iran's international visitors arrived in Iran solely for the purpose of leisure travel.
 Leisure tourists arriving from abroad are also often relatives of Iranian citizens or expatriates residing outside of Iran returning to visit.
-Another key segment of international arrival traffic are pilgrims come to pay a visit to one of the many holy sites scattered throughout the country.
+Another key segment of international arrival traffic are pilgrims come to pay a visit to holy sites in the country.

-The number of international arrivals has been steadily increasing, up from 2.2 million people in 2009 to 3.6 million in 2011, with per capita spending of $1,850 per visit on average.
+The number of international arrivals increased, up from 2.2 million people in 2009 to 3.6 million in 2011, with per capita spending of $1,850 per visit on average.

 Over five million tourists visited Iran in the fiscal year of 2014–2015, ending March 21, four percent more year-on-year.

+Mazandaran is the first tourist destination in Iran.
+In 2023, in the first 9 months of the year, more than 100 million people visited the province.